Nata-Curly/devops/README.md

 - `instance_endpoint` / `instance_port` — endpoint + port for single-instance DB (null when Aurora is used)
 - `cluster_endpoint` / `cluster_reader_endpoint` / `cluster_port` — endpoints + port for Aurora (null when single-instance is used)
 - `security_group_id` — security group created for the DB resources

+## Runbook & verification

+See `RUNBOOK.md` for a step-by-step runbook: how to initialize, deploy (terraform apply), port-forward Jenkins/ArgoCD/Grafana, verify CI/CD and monitoring, and cleanup instructions.

 Usage examples